AUTOMATE

 db2.example.com

-Playbooks are YAML files that describe the desired state of your systems:
+Playbooks are YAML files that define your automation tasks:

 ---